Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 3.0.0 RC2
+# Announcing C-Blosc2 3.0.0
-A fast, compressed and persistent binary data store library for C.
+A fast, compressed, and persistent binary data store library for C.

 ## What is new?

-This release builds on the big 3.x features introduced in RC1—like variable-length chunks & blocks (VL-blocks) and improved dictionary compression —and adds an important round of polish before the final 3.0.0 release.
+This release is officially announcing the production-ready release of C-Blosc2 3.0.0.
+This is the culmination of a streamlined development process leading to variable-length chunks and blocks (VL-blocks), a new threading execution model, and improved dictionary compression.
+As usual, it also includes a number of bug fixes, cleanups, and improvements in security, robustness, and build system modernization.

-In short, RC2 makes Blosc2 more scalable, more robust, and easier to integrate in modern build environments.
+In short, the 3.0.0 release makes Blosc2 more scalable, flexible, and secure.

-Highlights include:
+Highlights:

+* Support for variable-length chunks and variable-length blocks.
+This is especially useful for workloads made of naturally variable-size pieces of data, like strings, records, JSON fragments, or other irregular payloads that previously had to be padded, split awkwardly, or stored as independent chunks.
+The new layout keeps these pieces grouped together while still making them individually recoverable.

+  With this, there are new public APIs for VL-block chunks:
+  `blosc2_vlcompress_ctx()`, `blosc2_vldecompress_ctx()`,
+  `blosc2_vlchunk_get_nblocks()`, `blosc2_vldecompress_block_ctx()`, and
+  `blosc2_schunk_get_vlblock()`.
+Lazy loading also works with VL-block chunks, so individual blocks can be fetched on demand without materializing the whole chunk first.

+* The chunk and cframe formats have been extended to represent variable chunk sizes, VL-block chunks, and dictionary usage more explicitly.
+Forward compatibility checks were tightened as part of this work, and regular chunks keep their previous stable format version while VL-block chunks use a new one.

-* `blosc2_get_slice_nchunks()`, `schunk_get_slice_nchunks()`, and
+* Dictionary compression has been expanded and improved:
-  `b2nd_get_slice_nchunks()` now return `int64_t` instead of `int`, removing an artificial `INT_MAX` limit for large slices.
+  `use_dict` now works with LZ4 and LZ4HC in addition to ZSTD, the dictionary state is preserved correctly across chunk compression/decompression, and the frame metadata now round-trips the dictionary setting.
+There is also a new minimum useful dictionary threshold to avoid training or using dictionaries that are too small to help.

+* The necessary changes for accommodating all these improvements have been fully documented in README_CHUNK_FORMAT.md and README_CFRAME_FORMAT.md.
+Again, care has been taken to ensure that the chunk and frame formats are backward compatible with previous versions of C-Blosc2.

 * The internal parallel execution model now uses a shared managed thread pool instead of private worker pools per context.
 This reduces redundant thread